Kitware/dive/client/README.md

 ### src/components/controls

 Controllers are like layers, but without geojs functionality.
 They usually provide some UI wigetry to manipulate the annotator state (such as playblack position or playpause state).
-The timeline representation fo tracks for graphing is located in the constrols as well.
+The timeline representation of tracks for graphing is located in the constrols as well.

 ### src/provides